b-u-n/discord.js-mock-interactions/README.md

 By default, this library only reaches out to the Discord API on initialization of the interaction and options, and creation of a new option value.
 Your commands may also reach out to the Discord API, but you'd have to go out of your way to be spammy, yeah?

 ## What you'll need
-  1. A test bot account for your CI/CD pipeline, as well as one for each dev who wants to test locally (that would be all of your devs).
+  1. A test bot for your CI/CD pipeline, as well as one for each dev who wants to test locally (that would be all of your devs).
+		(This requires at least Guild and Guild.Members intents)
   2. A Guild ID, Channel ID, and Role ID that the bot has access to.
   3. A non-bot User ID to originate the interactions from.
 (These interactions are NOT posted to the Discord API, however, I would recommend a user that you own)